oauth-wg/oauth-selective-disclosure-jwt/main.md

 ## The Challenge of Canonicalization

-When receiving an SD-JWT with an associated Release, a verifier must be able to derive all claim values that are to be disclosed (in cleartext) and must be able to check that each claim value's hash was signed by the issuer.
+When receiving an SD-JWT with an associated Release, a verifier must be able to re-compute digests of the disclosed claim value and, given the same input values, obtain the same digest values as signed by the issuer.

 Usually, JSON-based formats transport claim values as simple properties of a JSON object such as this: